Modern Slavery Act Statement

 - Life Sciences and Healthcare.

-- Real Estate and related services: the Firm leases offices across Europe, the Middle East and Asia, requiring maintenance, security, catering, cleaning and other services.
+- Real Estate and related services: the Firm leases offices across EMEA, requiring maintenance, security, catering, cleaning and other services.

-- Professional Services: this includes insurers, banks, accountants, auditors, translators, administrative services, marketing, legal counsel and recruitment agencies.
+- Professional Services: the Firm engages a variety of professional advisors and service providers including insurers, banks, accountants, auditors, translators, administrative services, marketing, legal counsel and recruitment agencies.

 - Travel: airlines, rail and taxi companies, travel agencies, hotels and other accommodation providers.